langecode/HATEOAS/README.md

  The capabilities will signal to the service, what the consumers of the service expects it to be able to deliver - or at least what the clients would like it to deliver.
  That is a way for the service to evolve or for service-spin-off's and that will be able to help services stay relevant and also to maximaxe the business value for these services.
+ Please see [example in swagger.yaml](https://github.com/Nykredit/hateoas/blob/master/Swagger/simple-banking-api-hateoas-hal-sample.yaml) it is best viewed in the
+ [Swagger editor](http://editor.swagger.io/#/) where it is possible to import the file or paste the yaml file into the editor.

 # Links
 These are links that are relevant to this project.